-We’re with you wherever you are
+We’re with you, wherever you are.

-The term ‘palliative care’ refers to an approach that improves the quality of life for patients and their families facing a terminal illness.
-This care focuses on the prevention and relief of suffering and the treatment of pain and other problems – physical, social and spiritual.
+The term palliative care refers to an approach that improves the quality of life for patients and their families or whānau when facing a life-limiting illness.
+This care focuses on the prevention and relief of suffering and the treatment of pain and other problems – physical, social, emotional and spiritual.

-Wherever you are the Hospice philosophy applies: care for the whole person, not just your physical needs but also emotional, spiritual and social needs.
-The goal is to improve quality of life, understand what matters most in life and focus on the person and their family.
+Wherever you are, the hospice philosophy applies: care for the whole person, not just your physical needs but also emotional, spiritual and social needs.
+The goal is to improve quality of life, understand what matters most in life and focus on the person and their family or whānau.